Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Church and civil records make it difficult to link at least one Bijeaux in St. Martin Parish with the Acadian line of the family there:

 Sevigné Bijeau died in St. Martin Parish at age 10 in January 1852.
-The St. Martinville priest who recorded his burial did not bother to give Sevigné's parents' names.
+The St. Martinville priest who recorded the burial did not give Sevigné's parents' names.

 NON-ACADIAN FAMILIES in LOUISIANA

-French- and Spanish-Creole families with surnames that resembled Bijeaux/Bujole settled in Louisiana during the colonial and antebellum periods.
-Many of them settled in areas where Acadians lived, and a few of them married Acadians:
+French- and Spanish-Creole families with surnames that resembled Bijeaux/Bujole settled in Louisiana during the colonial period:

-Pierre, son of Rémy Bigeon, died at New Orleans in August 1725.
-He was only 3 months old.
+Pierre, son of Rémy Bigeon, died at New Orleans in August 1725, age 3 months.

-Jean-Baptiste Pujo married Marie-Thérèse Navalette.
-Their son Jean-Baptiste-Alexandre was born at Atakapas, later St. Martin Parish, in September 1784.
+Jean-Baptiste Pujo married Marie-Thérèse Navalette, place and date unrecorded.
+Their son Jean-Baptiste-Alexandre was born at Attakapas, later St. Martin Parish, in September 1784.

 .